Vishal-shamdasani/news-application/README.md

 ## Running News Website

-To run News Website, follow these steps:
+To run News Website locally, follow these steps:

 1. Ensure you're in the project directory and your virtual environment is activated (if you're using one).